Samueldial/PythonDocStudying/README.md

-# Studying Python from the documentation.
+# Studying python and its frameworks, libraries and dictionaries through their respective documentation.

 I'll use this repository to save some examples from there.